magnussolution/magnusbilling7/README.md

 ###########
-MagnusBilling 6 (BETA)
+MagnusBilling 6
 ###########

-BETA VERSION Probably realease to September 2017

 WE LOOKING FOR DEVELOPER TO  GETTING INVOLVE IN THIS AMAZING PROJECT.

-# MagnusBilling 6 (BETA)
+# MagnusBilling 6

 Voip sistem to Asterisk.